-• Identify and develop critical problem-solving skills to mitigate the impact of internal and external schemes that affect organizations.

-- Recognize and value the unique nature and complexity of the leader-follower relationship. - Develop an awareness that leadership is the ethical and respectful application of power within a specific cultural context.
+- Identify and develop critical problem-solving skills to mitigate the impact of internal and external schemes that affect organizations. - Recognize and value the unique nature and complexity of the leader-follower relationship. - Develop an awareness that leadership is the ethical and respectful application of power within a specific cultural context.

 LDR 600 Foundations of Leadership (3)

-LDR 603 Organizational Ethics (3)

 LDR 604 Theories of Change (3)

 LDR 621 Strategic and Critical Problem Solving (3)

+Elective LDR course per advisement (3)